Chart Color Schemes

 An assessment of population growth drivers in Balcatta reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is utilising ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimates, AreaSearch uses ABS Greater Capital Region projections released in 2023 based on 2022 data.
-By 2041, the suburb is expected to expand by 1,297 persons, reflecting an increase of 5.1% over the 17 years.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, to anticipate future population trends.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch employs the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
+Based on aggregated SA2-level projections, the Balcatta (SA2) is expected to increase by approximately 1,301 persons to reach a population of around 19,722 people by 2041, reflecting an overall increase of 6.7% over the seventeen-year period.

 Frequently Asked Questions - Population